4.2 Administration and governance

 All government decisions are taken jointly.
 Additionally, an institutionalised mechanism, the Joint preparation procedure (Gemensam beredning) is a common process for all government ministries.

-The Joint preparation procedure implies that government affairs that fall within the remit of several ministries should be prepared in consultation with other ministers concerned.
+The Joint preparation procedure means that government affairs that fall within the remit of several ministries should be prepared in consultation with other ministers concerned.
 This also applies within a ministry when a case involves more than one minister.

 Related to youth policy, the Joint preparation procedure takes place relatively often because of the cross-sectoral character of youth policy.